 Any time a U.S. lawful permanent resident (a green card holder) has a run-in with police or law enforcement—even if the case is ultimately dismissed—it is cause for concern.
 Not only could a police record ruin the immigrant's chances of U.S. citizenship, it could make the person deportable from the United States.
 Fortunately, a court dismissal makes future immigration trouble far less likely, because it means the judge has determined that no cause exists to go further with the case.
 But it's not the end of the analysis.

-If you are in this situation, having been arrested for a crime and then had the case dismissed, keep reading to make sure you're safe in applying to naturalize, and that you take appropriate steps in disclosing and dealing with the arrest.
+If you are in this situation—in other words, you were arrested for a crime and then had the case dismissed—keep reading to make sure you're safe in applying to naturalize, and that you take appropriate steps in disclosing and dealing with the arrest.

-For most crimes that make an immigrant either deportable from the U.S. or ineligible for U.S. citizenship, the law requires that the immigrant have actually been convicted (most likely by either pleading guilty or being found guilty in court).
+For most crimes that make an immigrant either deportable from the U.S. or ineligible for U.S. citizenship, the law requires that the immigrant have actually been convicted (most likely by either having pled guilty or been found guilty in court).
 But that's not true of all crimes.

-Clearly, USCIS's purpose here is to find out more than your court record.
+Clearly, USCIS's intent here is to find out about more than your court record.
 The agency wants a full picture of whether you are a person of good moral character.
-And if the questions didn't already make this clear, you will need to disclose the arrest even if your case was dismissed.
+And if the substance of the questions didn't already make this clear, you will need to disclose the arrest even if your case was dismissed.

-Your best bet is to consult an experienced immigration attorney, who will fully analyze the significance of your arrest for immigration purposes, and help you craft a strategy for your citizenship application.
+Your best bet in such a situation is to consult an experienced immigration attorney, who will fully analyze the significance of your arrest for immigration purposes and help you craft a strategy for your citizenship application.